 - Position and title

 - Anticipated length of stay or tour of duty in the United States, and

 The names, relationships, and dates of birth of any dependents and other members of household who will be accompanying or joining the principal applicant.

-Applicants who believe they may meet the qualifications for a diplomatic or official visa should complete the DS-160 Electronic Non-Immigrant Visa Application form based on the diplomatic or official visa category for which they believe they will qualify, and print out the Confirmation page and additional form which is also on the website.
-They should submit the Confirmation page, Additional Form (PDF 118 KB), their diplomatic or official passport, one photo, and a Diplomatic Note or Note Verbale from the Foreign Ministry or International Organization to the Diplomatic Window during the times specified above.
+Applicants who believe they may meet the qualifications for a diplomatic or official visa should complete the DS-160 Electronic Non-Immigrant Visa Application form based on the diplomatic or official visa category for which they believe they will qualify, and print out the Confirmation page and Additional Form which is also on the website.
+They should submit the Confirmation page, Additional Questionnaire, their diplomatic or official passport, one photo, and a Diplomatic Note or Note Verbale from the Foreign Ministry or International Organization to the Diplomatic Window during the times specified above.
 Applicants DO NOT need to pay the MRV application fee unless so instructed by a consular officer.

 REMARK: To avoid any unnecessary delay, please ensure that the photo submitted with the application meets the requirements.
 Please follow the photo guidelines found at the Photo Requirements Page.